Incoming Freshman FAQ

 I want to take a course next summer, AFTER my freshman year.
 How do I do this?

 First, figure out where you might want to take the course.
 Princeton will consider all four-year accredited schools, but you want to take a course that is worth taking and will give you the best preparation for future needs.
 It's not worth taking a watered-down differential equations course, if you'll need to use differential equations at Princeton in your studies.
 Major state universities often offer solid summer courses in math, science and engineering.
 Next, obtain information about the course.
 A syllabus is best and can usually be obtained by contacting the department at the school where you want to take the course.
 Information about scheduling is also important: when does it start and end, what days does it meet, and for how long each day.
 Summer courses also need enough weeks and hours to meet Princeton standards: minimum of four weeks, minimum of 30 hours of class, with 30 more hours of lab if it's a lab course.
 It needs to have a live professor and live fellow students in a classroom -- no distance learning classes accepted!
 It needs to have substantial assignments and assessments.
-Next, pick up a summer course approval form at your residential college office.
-You can also download one here.
+Next, pick up a summer course approval form at your residential college office, or download one from their website.
 Follow the steps on the form.
 Take the information on the course and the approval form first to the department under which the course would be offered at Princeton.
 For example, if you are taking differential equations, which is taught at Princeton as MAE 305, then you go to Mechanical and Aerospace Engineering and present the material to the departmental representative.
 He or she will examine it and if it's judged to be acceptable, will sign indicating that the course is worthy of credit.
 Subsequent steps on the form include at stop at the office of the SEAS Associate Dean for Undergraduate Affairs, and the form winds up back at your residential college office.
 See http://www.princeton.edu/engineering/undergraduate/current/departmental/summer-course/ for more information.

 Help!
 I'm in over my head in physics and it's only the first week!